-Upon completion of this offering, based on our shares outstanding as of September 30, 2020, shares of our common stock will be outstanding, or shares of common stock if the underwriters exercise their option to purchase additional shares in full.
-All of the shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Upon completion of this offering, based on our shares outstanding as of September 30, 2020, 39,487,522 shares of our common stock will be outstanding, or 39,844,522 shares of common stock if the underwriters exercise their option to purchase additional shares in full.
+All of the shares of common stock that were sold in our initial public offering are, and all of the shares of common stock expected to be sold in this offering will be, freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining outstanding shares of our common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if their offer and sale is registered under the Securities Act or if the offer and sale of those securities qualify for an exemption from registration, including exemptions provided by Rules 144 and 701 under the Securities Act, which are summarized below.

-As a result of the lock-up agreements described below and the provisions of Rules 144 or 701 and no exercise of the underwriters' option to purchase additional shares, the shares of our common stock that will be deemed "restricted securities" will be available for sale in the public market following the completion of this offering as follows:
+As a result of the lock-up agreements described below and the provisions of Rules 144 or 701 and no exercise of the underwriters' option to purchase additional shares, the shares of our common stock will be available for sale in the public market following the completion of this offering as follows:

-- shares will be eligible for sale on the date of this prospectus; - shares will be eligible for sale upon expiration of the lock-up agreements and market stand-off provisions beginning more than 180 days after the date of this prospectus related to our initial public offering; and - shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 90 days after the date of this prospectus.
+- 8,946,000 shares will be eligible for sale on the date of this prospectus subject in some cases to the volume and other restrictions of Rule 144; - 7,575,821 shares will be eligible for sale upon expiration of the lock-up agreements and market stand-off provisions beginning more than 180 days after the date of the prospectus related to our initial public offering subject in some cases to the volume and other restrictions of Rule 144: and - 22,965,701 shares will be eligible for sale upon expiration of the lock-up agreements described below, beginning more than 90 days after the date of this prospectus subject in some cases to the volume and other restrictions of Rule 144.